 A few pictures of making the bow and stern.
 In retrospect I would have made sure that the line of the oak plank would follow the line of the gunwales.
 But yes, afterwards, when the skin was already on, there was little that could be done about it.
 Better luck next time.

 Berend likes being outside and preferably on the water.
-He has been canoeing for over 35 years, in all kinds of boats: K1, C1, kayaking on large water, long distances, kayak camping, and so on.
-Since he made a greenland paddle (with instructions from Brian) for the first time last year, he wanted to go further and build a boat himself.
+He has been canoeing for over 38 years, in all kinds of boats: K1, C1, kayaking on large water, long distances, kayak camping, and so on.
+Since he made a greenland paddle (with instructions from Brian) for the first time in 2019, he wanted to go further and started building boats too.